seanm3g/DungeonFighter-v2/Documentation/06-Archive/NOTES/ideas.md

 109. Flat damage, but % chance to trigger flat damage reduction.
 Armor has a higher or lower chance to trigger.
 110. Different actions have different thresholds.
 Consistent actions with low miss/low action, high chance of big hit or miss.
 111. Have action speed affect time but not in absolute, as relative to a default time of like 1s.
 So a fast thing woud be like .8 seconds per line.
+112. Stat display enhancement: When a secondary stat is either required (for an action/equipment) or you have it, or it's relevant to the circumstance (like it's required), that stat should show  on the left.
+Provide two ways of sorting stats: by primary/secondary, or by highest to lowest.
+113. Have the crit for each primary attribute do something different.